A Short and Unified Convergence Analysis of the SAG, SAGA, and IAG Algorithms: Analysis and Results

 Informed by Lemma~\ref{lem:bounded}, we set $\tau= \ceil{(8N/3)\log (NK/\delta)}$, and define a ``good event'' $\cG$ as follows:

 From Lemma~\ref{lem:bounded}, we know that $\cG$ has measure at least $1-\delta$.
-Moreover, on event $\cG$, the gradient estimators for SAG and SAGA use information at most $\tau$ time-steps old, allowing us to treat SAG and SAGA as first-order methods perturbed by a \textit{uniformly bounded delay sequence}.
+Moreover, on event $\cG$, the gradient estimators for SAG and SAGA use information at most $\tau$ time-steps old, allowing us to treat SAG and SAGA as methods with \textit{uniformly bounded delay}.
 We will build on this insight for our subsequent analysis, where we will condition on the event $\cG$.